-Your first assessment at Abbey Physiotherapy will typically be a 30-minute consultation which allows time for a comprehensive assessment and a short treatment in the remaining time available.
+Your first physio assessment at Abbey Physiotherapy will typically be a 45-minute consultation which allows time for a full clinical comprehensive assessment and a short treatment in the remaining time available.
 If you would prefer more time for treatment on this initial appointment, you may wish to book in for 45 or 60 minutes.
-At Abbey Physiotherapy we treat each client as an individual, your treatment programme will not be an off the shelf package, but a recovery approach that will take into consideration your own goals towards treatment and rehabilitation.
-Our Physiotherapists are trained to recognise when physiotherapy is not suitable and can refer you for further investigations, either privately on the NHS via your GP.
-It is important to us that you understand your condition before we start treatment and so please feel comfortable to ask questions about your diagnosis and care plan.
+At Abbey Physiotherapy we treat each client as an individual, your 1st appointment and treatment programme will not be an off-the-shelf package, but a recovery approach that will take into consideration your own goals towards treatment and rehabilitation.
+Our Physiotherapists are trained to recognise when physiotherapy is not suitable and can refer you for further investigations, either privately on the NHS or via your GP.
+It is important to us that you understand your condition before we start treatment and so please feel comfortable asking questions about your diagnosis and care plan.

 PLEASE NOTE: In order to complete a thorough assessment, we will need to examine the area to be treated.
 You may, therefore, find it more comfortable to bring a vest top if your condition is with your upper body, or a pair of shorts if you have a lower body condition.
 Loose-fitting clothes are also a good idea